DanB91/dcpu/dcpu-unit/README.md

 be defined for as many components as you need them.
 Each test comes with at least two files which are described below.

-This tool runs as many tests concurrently as it can.
-You can set `GOMAXPROCS` to turn this into a parallel operation as well.

 ### *.test

 These contain the actual test code that should be executed.
 Just like